babel/babel/CONTRIBUTING.md

 - The pull request should include:
   - [ ] An update to the [plugins](https://github.com/babel/babel/tree/master/packages/babel-parser#plugins) part of the readme.
 Add a new entry to that list for the new plugin flag (and link to the proposal)
   - [ ] If any new nodes or modifications need to be added to the AST, update [ast/spec.md](https://github.com/babel/babel/bloc/master/packages/babel-parser/ast/spec.md)
-  - [ ] Make sure you use the `this.hasPlugin("plugin-name-here")` check in Babel parser so that your new plugin code only runs when that flag is turned on (not default behavior)
+  - [ ] Make sure you use the `this.hasPlugin("plugin-name-here")` check in the babel parser so that your new plugin code only runs when that flag is turned on (not default behavior)
   - [ ] Add failing/passing tests according to spec behavior
 - Start working about the Babel transform itself!